-Quoted and summarized below, and supplemented with input from additional sources cited below, are seven forms of in-class structured group activities commonly assigned by instructors based on a workshop given by the USC Center for Excellence in Teaching.
+Quoted and summarized below, and supplemented with information from additional sources cited at the bottom of this text box, are seven forms of in-class structured group activities commonly assigned by instructors based on a workshop given by the USC Center for Excellence in Teaching.
 Each is organized differently and, as such, should be approached in a particular way in order to maximize your opportunity to participate, to engage in learning about the topic, and to improve your understanding of a research problem by gaining perspective and knowledge from others.
 However, each activity can pose particular challenges.
 Below are descriptions of each group activity, along with suggestions intended to maximize the benefits of participating.

 The Double-Entry Journal